COMPREDICT-GmbH/CanLogSyncServ/README.md

 The `CanLogSyncServ` is now broadcasting the physical signal values over those two IPC sockets.

 > The `Sync` in `CanLogSyncServer` stands for synchronizing, this means,
-> the tool is atomic braodcasting all the actual frames which belong into one sampe_rate interval.
+> the tool is atomic braodcasting all the actual frames which belong into one `sample_rate` interval.
 > So if you receive something about a IPC socket, you can be sure, that **exactly** `sample_rate` microseconds passed between the last received data.
 > So there is absolutly no synchronizing mechanism needed to be implemented by the user of this tool.